initcron/cicd-labs/jenkins/Setting up Continuous Integration with Jenkins.md

 * Manage pluins :- here you could search and install or update plugins whatever you need to build or compile the jobs.

 ### Launching your first jenkins job :-
-In this lab, you will learn how to create your first jenkins job, run it and check the status of the job.
+Here you will learn, how to create your first jenkins job, run it and check the status of the job.

 You could create jenkins job for build your application.
 You need application for this job, so visit github [example-voting-app](https://github.com/lfs261/example-voting-app) and fork the repository for creating your job.